Falastin: Correspondence with Albert Einstein

 On 19 October 1929, the English version of Falastin published an article titled "Relativity and Propaganda", which was brought to the attention of Albert Einstein, who engaged in a series of correspondences with the newspaper.
 His first letter, written in German and dating to 28 January 1930, urged cooperation between Arabs and Jews.
 The newspaper's editor responded to him that Einstein "was taking a heavy draft on our credulity when he asks us to take his ideal as that of the Zionist in Palestine.
-While believing in his peaceful intentions and his beautiful ideal, we can not judge the Zionist by Dr. Einstein".
+While believing in his peaceful intentions and his beautiful ideal, we cannot judge the Zionist by Dr. Einstein".
 Einstein responded with a proposal in his letter dated 15 March 1930, to establish a committee of eight Arabs and Jews - a jurist, a physician, a trade unionist and a cleric from either side - that would meet on a weekly basis to sort out differences between Arabs and Jews.